emmanueltouzery/blog/posts/2016-10-13-teaching-racket.md

 Racket is fun!

-But the truth is, at this point I still don't know for sure whether `scratch` would have been a better choice and maybe racket was the selfish choice for me (more fun).
+But the truth is, at this point I still don't know for sure whether `Scratch` would have been a better choice and maybe racket was the selfish choice for me (more fun).
 But among "traditional" languages, I'm very confident `racket` was the best option.